Code-Institute-Submissions/Raivis80-MS-2-JavaScript/README.md

     or miss click the box on time
 - Random Number generator
     - Extract Window height and width.
-    - Create random number integer generator
+    - Create random number integer of a current window width and height.
-    - Generate two integers based on screen height and width.
 - In game target objects
     - Target HTML div elements in the DOM for game box targets.
     - Two random generated integers used for position x and y coardinates to target css position properties for HTML div elements.